BigFeyisayo/LITA_CAPSTONE_PROJECT_1/README.md

 ## LITA_CAPSTONE_PROJECT_1

-INCUBATOR HUB: This repository contains two comprehensive analysis of the Sales Data of a retail store and Customer Segmentation for a subscription service.
+INCUBATOR HUB: This repository contains a comprehensive analysis of the Sales Data of a retail store.
 Using Excel, SQL, &amp; PowerBI for analysis, report & visualization.

 ### Project Title: Sales Data Analysis
 ---